This post is the third in my Sarah Dessen re-read weekend celebration.

 Two - This Lullaby

-Someone Like You by Sarah Dessen - Someone Like You is my favorite Dessen novel, and my copy is rather tattered from all the times I've re-read it.
+Someone Like You is my favorite Dessen novel, and my copy is rather tattered from all the times I've re-read it.
 The depth of Halley and Scarlett's friendship reminds me so much of my own friendship with my best friend even though our life choices do not map onto those of Dessen's duo.
 In Halley and Scarlett, I see the key to Dessen's novels - the ability of her characters and their experiences to transcend the pages of the book and take up residence in the space around the reader.
 Unlike much current fiction that strives so hard at world-building to help the reader escape from this one, Dessen's characters populate a world I recognize and sympathize with.
 I cried with Scarlett when Michael died and wondered if he would have stayed when she found out she was pregnant.
 I yearned for Macon to tell Halley he loved her as my more practical side screamed, "Run for your life; that boy is trouble!"
 I cringed while Halley navigated tense conversations with her mother and celebrated the birth of Grace and the subsequent stake Halley makes on herself and her identity.
 What I've discovered recently about re-reading is not only the comfort of a familiar storyline but the way my perspective on the story and the characters changes as I bring my new life experiences to the reading.
 For example, the recent birth of my niece colored my perception of Scarlett's pregnancy, and the last lines of the novel really resonated with me as an encapsulation of all the things I want to teach Avarey (whose middle name is, ironically, Grace).
 Dessen writes from Halley's perspective,

 “I hoped that Grace would be a little bit of the best of all of us: Scarlett's spirit, and my mother's strength, Marion's determination, and Michael's sly humor.
 I wasn't sure what I could give, not just yet.
 But I would know when I told her about the comet, years from now, I would know.
 And I would lean close to her ear, saying the words no one else could hear, explaining it all.
 The language of solace and comets, and the girls we all become, in the end.”